Carroll High School (Fort Wayne, Indiana): Play cancellation controversy

 In February 2023, Carroll High School administrators approved the teen version of a play titled Marian, Or The True Tale of Robin Hood for Carroll High School's spring play performance.
 The play, written by playwright Adam Szymkowicz and published in 2017, features a nonbinary character and a gay couple.

 On February 24, after two days of auditions, Carroll High School principal Cleve Million canceled the production of the play.

 An online petition on Change.org asking for the cancelation to be reversed was started by an anonymous user after the play's cancellation.
 The petition originally aimed for 250 signatures but ultimately received 5,613 signatures.

 Reasons for the play being canceled vary.
 The petition alleges that the play was canceled because “some adults and parents within the NACS community caught wind of the play's contents and began calling the administration in protest, some using threatening tones.”
 The petition also claims that the play was canceled due to "safety concerns for the students involved.”

-However, Northwest Allen County Schools superintendent Wayne Barker said in a statement to Playbill.com that Million “was concerned about the disruption that was being caused between students who wanted to participate in the play.”
+However, Northwest Allen County Schools superintendent Wayne Barker said in a statement to Playbill.com that “The decisions to approve the play and to cancel the play were made by the high school principal without any prior knowledge by me or the Board of School Trustees.
+Simply, the principal was concerned about the disruption that was being caused between students who wanted to participate in the play.
+Rumors persist that the play was canceled because of parental complaints or threats made against students by outside people.
+This is simply not true.
+I did not receive one call about this play before Mr. Million called to tell me of his decision to cancel it.
+I will just reiterate that Mr. Million did what he felt was best for our students.
+He didn’t do this because of threats from others or the storyline of the play.
+He was concerned about how our students who wanted to participate in the play were treating each other.
+This is why I supported his decision.”
 Barker also stated that no “parental complaints or threats” were made against students.

 On February 27, at a Northwest Allen County Schools' board meeting, several community members spoke against the play's cancellation.
 However, Barker and the Northwest Allen County School Board upheld the decision to cancel the play.

 The play was put on independently in partnership with Fort Wayne Pride Inc. after raising almost $85,000 from a GoFundMe campaign that originally asked for $50,000.
 The play was performed at the Foellinger Theater on May 20 to a sold-out crowd of 1,500 people.